REHABILITATION OF MEMORY

 7) Chellappan et al. (2012).
 Post-stroke brain memory assessment framework.
 IEEE EMBS International Conference on Biomedical Engineering and Sciences.
 Pp. 189-194.

 The course takes place mainly by means of traditional lectures that will cover the main contents with many references to theories and theoretical models and applied aspects of the discipline.
 Video tutorial, scientific paper and report, practice, may accompany the lessons in order to actively involve students giving them the opportunity to design individualized solutions to real cases and apply the knowledge learned.

 Assessment methods and criteria

-As mid-term progress students will be requested to write a report on 3 scientific papers to be delivered by the end of the course.
+As mid-term progress attending classes students will be requested to write a report on 3 scientific papers.
 The report will shown the ability of learning, understanding, processing, and scientific communication reached.